 It’s essential to understand the difference between enjoyment and obsession.

 It may even be that your teen acknowledges that they spend too much time on gaming, but feel they are unable to stop or express vocally that they would like to stop yet continue to play.

-As mentioned above, gaming addiction becomes a big issue when your teen is leading an unhealthy lifestyle because of it.
-They may be failing to exercise or spending all their time indoors without physical activity, for example.
+As mentioned above, gaming overuse becomes a big issue when your teen is leading an unhealthy lifestyle because of it.
+They may be failing to exercise or spending all their time indoors, for example.

 Serious problems form when your teen can’t concentrate on any other aspect of their life.
 This includes their school work, their job, or with their friends and family, due to their obsession with gaming.
 Plus, if they are potentially getting into debt because of their gaming addiction.

 Spending too much money on gaming is more easily done in the modern world, due to the ease with which smart devices and computers allow gamers to connect financial information seamlessly.
 A game may offer in-app purchases, for example, or else provide extra gaming content at a price.

 Your teen may also feel pressure to spend long hours gaming or to spend a lot of money on games, if their friends are avid gamers and if they seek to fit in or receive peer pressure from friends to play games.
 The probability of this increases when you factor in multiplayer game options, which means your teen can easily connect with friends remotely to play games online.

 Social media itself can easily result in issues manifesting, not to mention the opportunity for games offered through social media.
 Teens can easily spend hours and hours scrolling through social media, and this has only been exacerbated by the rise of new social media platforms and new content being added every second of the day.